beenotung/ts-liveview/README.md

 The client-side runtime of ts-liveview is below 12KB (2.2KB bundled, minified and gzipped).

 ts-liveview supports `JSX` but it **doesn't rely on Virtual DOM**.
-Instead, precise DOM operations are derived from application-specific event handlers, and sent to the browser client for realtime UI update.
+Instead, precise DOM operations are derived from application-specific event handlers, and sent to the browser client(s) for realtime UI updates.

 ## Get Started